Natural Sciences Dean

 Hi!
 My name is Veronica Jaramillo.
 I am a first-generation Latina as both my parents are from Ecuador.
 I am originally from the Northeast, specifically I was born in New Jersey.
 I earned a Bachelor of Science in both Mathematics and Chemistry at a small liberal arts college, Moravian College and then continued to earn my doctorate in Chemistry from the University of Arizona.
 GO CATS!
 For my doctoral thesis, I studied the rates and mechanisms of chemical reactions under stratospheric conditions.
 My measured reaction rates are used in JPL’s models of atmospheric chemistry.
 After graduate school, I moved to Pasadena and worked at a small Biotech startup company, Calhoun Vision, where I worked on testing intraocular lens quality and designed light irradiation systems.
-This worked was interesting, but I missed teaching and felt the pull to become an educator.
+This work was interesting, but I missed teaching and felt the pull to become an educator.
 My first academic professorship was at East Los Angeles College (ELAC) where I earned tenure and started an ACS affiliated Chemistry club.
-Then I had my son and decided I wanted to teach in the community I lived in and so I earned a faculty position at PCC.
-At PCC, I have again earned my tenure, again helped students begin an ACS affiliated Chemistry Club, am the Physical Science Department Chair and the Vice President of the Academic Senate.
+Then I had my son and decided I wanted to teach in the community I lived in and so I joined the faculty at PCC where I again earned my tenure as a Chemistry Faculty member.
+Currently, I am the Dean of Natural Sciences.

 Science Outreach is also a passion of mine.
 So, I am very active in my professional organization, the American Chemical Society (ACS), at both the local and national level.
 At the local level I am the Councilor for the Southern California ACS section (SCALACs) and co-chair of their Women’s Chemist Committee.
 I was recognized by SCALACs with Agnes Ann Green Award for Distinguished Service.
 I am also active on the national level by being a member of the ACS’s Committee on Community Activities and co-chair for the Volunteer and Engagement Recognition Committee.
-This professional work focusses on bringing chemistry to ALL communities and to make ALL know they can do Chemistry and Chemistry IS FUN!
+This professional work focusses on bringing science to ALL communities!

 Administrative Assistant II